Yishak-Ali/Air-Pollution-in-Ethiopia-Report/README.md

 ## Introduction

-This Python data project aims to examining air pollution exposure and its associated burden of disease in Ethiopia, especially in the context of urbanization, by addressing the three main questions below:
+This Python data project aims to examine air pollution exposure and its associated burden of disease in Ethiopia, especially in the context of urbanization, by addressing the three main questions below:

 1. **How has Ethiopia's population trended over time and geographically, especially in the context of urbanization?**